Day on the Green Eagles concert – Aug. 3, 1976

 This Day on the Green Eagles concert at Oakland Coliseum in Oakland, CA included a total of four bands:

 This was Day on the Green #6 for 1976, and it started out in the afternoon with Renaissance.
 By the time the Eagles took the stage it was evening, and this was the first time a Day on the Green performance was after dark.
-There’s a great photo of Linda Ronstadt backstage below.
+There’s a great photo below of Linda Ronstadt backstage with the show times of the bands written on the chalkboard.

 Day on the Green Eagles concert